agoodshort/nvim/README.md

 - [ ] Review the use of `./luarc.json` file
 - [ ] Review how to use `K` when on neovim man page
 - [ ] Neovim `initial_mode = "normal"` does not work for extensions git_diffs
-- [ ] How to use markdown-toc with marksman
 - [ ] uncomment git config in lazy.nvim